markstringer-dti/markstringer-dti.github.io/dti.md

 >> The thing that you have to do to get the project done, is the thing that you should never do to your boss (i.e. point out the fundamental problems with their ideas).

 2. Learning Safety
 Leaders need to feel safe to learn.
-But somehow part of the rules of being a leader is that they can't simply go to school, take a course or sit at the feet of the expert who actually knows.
+But somehow part of the rules of being a leader is that they can't simply go to school.
+They can't take a course or sit at the feet of the expert who actually knows.
 So again, the team is faced with a paradox.
-They need to figure out ways to teach their leaders what they need to know, without flagging what they're doing as teaching, or making it too blatantly clear that they know there are certain areas where the leader in lacking in knowledge.
+They need to figure out ways to teach their leaders what they need to know.
+And they need to do this without flagging what they're doing as teaching.
+They can't make it too clear that it's obvious that there are certain areas where the leader in lacking in knowledge.

 Of course, to some degree, the things that a leader is discovering about the project are the same things that the team are discovering about the project.
 What is easy?
 What is hard?
 What aspects of the project are genuinely appealing to users.
 What aspects of the project are totally uninteresting to users.
 Which other groups of people care about the project, or have regulatory power over it.
 But it's very possible that, for the leader, learning these things is not going to result in a safe experience.